John Seely Brown

-John Seely Brown (born 1940), also known as "JSB", is an American researcher who specializes in organizational studies with a particular bend towards the organizational implications of computer-supported activities.
+John Seely Brown (born 1940), also known as "JSB", is an American researcher who specializes in organizational studies with a particular bent towards the organizational implications of computer-supported activities.
 Brown was director of Xerox PARC from 1990 to 2000 and chief scientist at Xerox from 1992 to 2002; during this time the company played a leading role in the development of numerous influential computer technologies.
 Brown is the co-author of The Social Life of Information, a 2000 book which analyzes the adoption of information technologies.

 Early life

 John Seely Brown was born in 1940 in Utica, New York.

 Brown graduated from Brown University in 1962 with degrees in physics and mathematics.
 He received a Ph.D. from the University of Michigan in computer and communication sciences in 1970.

 Career

 His research interests include the management of radical innovation, digital culture, ubiquitous computing, autonomous computing and organizational learning.
-JSB is also the namesake of John Seely Brown Symposium on Technology and Society, held at the University of Michigan School of Information.
+JSB is also the namesake of the John Seely Brown Symposium on Technology and Society, held at the University of Michigan School of Information.
 The first JSB symposium in 2000 featured a lecture by Stanford Professor of Law Lawrence Lessig, titled "Architecting Innovation," and a panel discussion, "The Implications of Open Source Software," featuring Brown, Lessig and the William D. Hamilton Collegiate Professor of Complex Systems at SI, Michael D. Cohen.
 Subsequent events were held in 2002, 2006 and 2008.

 He has held several positions and roles, including: